AmanL04/dsce-url-shortener/README.md

 # Reason

-Url shortener was built to address the issue of not being able to know what seminars/webinars' traction among students in my college, DSCE.
-With the access to our own database, now we could run various analytics on the patterns of accessing various URLs and their real world outcomes.
+Url shortener was built to address the issue of not being able to know the traction for various events among students in our college, DSCE.
+With the access to our own database, now we can run various analytics on the patterns of accessing various URLs and map them to the real-world outcomes.

 # Features